joshbegley/nyt-latest/README.md

 `The condition that killed Senator Lindsey Graham is deadly, sudden and difficult to treat — “like a knife to the back,” one expert said.`\
 https://www.nytimes.com/2026/07/12/science/lindsey-graham-aortic-dissection.html

-**Fire in Bangkok Pub Kills Dozens**\
+**Fire in Bangkok Bar Kills Dozens**\
-`The cause of the fire was still unknown, but it began as a band was performing onstage and spread very rapidly, killing least 27 people.`\
+`The rapid blaze sent people fleeing into the bathroom to hide, officials said.
+Their bodies were found there, raising questions about fire safety standards.`\
 https://www.nytimes.com/2026/07/12/world/asia/deadly-fire-bangkok-thailand.html

 **It Takes Coordination (and Many Arms) to Unfurl a World Cup Flag**\